 Notably, Minnesota does not have an advisor-sold plan.
 Though Minnesota lacks the opportunity to consult directly with a financial advisor through its state-sponsored plan, it does offer a low barrier to entry with its minimum investment, a high maximum contribution limit and relatively low fees.

 How Do I Enroll in the Minnesota 529 Plan?

 The easiest way to open an account is online.
 The process should take about 15 minutes.
-You’d also need to provide birthdays and Social Security numbers or tax identification numbers for yourself and your beneficiary.
-In addition, you'd need your bank account and routing numbers if making an initial contribution electronically.
+You'll also need to provide birthdays and Social Security numbers or tax identification numbers for yourself and your beneficiary.
+In addition, you'll need your bank account and routing numbers if making an initial contribution electronically.

-Minnesota’s 529 plan charges a total annual-asset based fee for each investment portfolio option with the exception of the guaranteed investment portfolio.
+Minnesota’s 529 plan charges a total annual asset-based fee for each investment portfolio option with the exception of the guaranteed investment portfolio.
 The total includes a program management fee as well as underlying fund fees based on the portfolio you choose.
 You don’t pay these fees directly out of your pocket.
-Instead, they are factored out of your portfolio option and your account bears a share.
+Instead, they are factored out of your portfolio option and your account bears its share.

 Tax Benefits of the Minnesota College Savings Plan

-When you invest in the Minnesota 529 plan, your money grows tax-deferred.
+When any U.S. resident invests in the Minnesota 529 plan, your money grows tax deferred.
 This means you won’t pay taxes on your investment earnings your money gains in the stock market.
-And the withdrawals are tax free as long as you use the money on 529 plan qualified expenses like tuition and school supplies.
+And the withdrawals are tax free as long as you use the money on 529 plan qualified expenses like tuition and school supplies required for enrollment.